CompleteUnityDeveloper2/4_Argon_Assault/README.md

 1. This game is based on classics like Star Fox and Panzer Dragoon.
 2. We will be using Unity 2017's brand-new Timeline facility.
 3. This will be fast-paced fun rail-shooter.

+### 2 Argon Assault Game Design ###
+1. A quick look at an example of a Rail Shooter.
+2. What are our core game features and priorities?
+3. Creating a prototype to answer key questions.